 Undeterred by her disability, Dentler became an independent woman with the intention and drive to face and overcome the many obstacles she has encountered throughout her life.
 As an adult, she discovered athletics and threw herself into the sport of triathlon.
 In 2013, she became the first female wheelchair athlete to complete the Ironman World Championship, in Kona, Hawaii.

-Dentler is an athlete, speaker, advocate and mother.
-She has been featured on CNN, Forbes and NBC.
+Dentler is an athlete, speaker, advocate, author and mother.
+She has been featured on CNN, Forbes, and NBC.
 She has written for Huffington Post and TIME, advocating for the eradication of polio.
 She was a 2017 Aspen Institute New Voices Fellow.
 She works for a large global insurer and, with her husband, is raising a young daughter.
 She's committed to inspiring people to move beyond their fear of failure and achieve their goals.